Scale-free tree network with an ultra-large diameter: Random walks on tree network

 What's more, a more general version associated with Eq.(\ref{eqa:MF-3-0-3}) has been reported in \cite{Chandra-1996,Georgakopoulos-2017}.
-In fact, such a summation in left-hand side of Eq.(\ref{eqa:MF-3-0-3}) is the so-called commute time between vertices $u$ and $v$.
-And then, mean hitting time $\langle\mathcal{H}_{\mathcal{T}}\rangle$ on tree network \cite{MF-2020} can be reorganized as
+In fact, such a summation on left-hand side of Eq.(\ref{eqa:MF-3-0-3}) is the so-called commute time between vertices $u$ and $v$.
+And then, there is a close relation between mean hitting time $\langle\mathcal{H}_{\mathcal{T}}\rangle$ and Wiener index $\mathcal{W}_{\mathcal{T}}$ in the following form.